Great Siege of Gibraltar: Destruction of the floating batteries

 Curtis's gunboats reached the batteries and one by one took them; but this soon turned into a rescue effort when they realised from prisoners that many men were still on board with the scuttling now taking place.
 British marines and sailors then stormed the Pastora, taking the men on board as prisoners and eventually pulled them off the doomed ship, having also seized the Spanish Royal Standard which had been flying from the stern.
 As this was going on, the flames that had engulfed Talla Piedra soon reached the magazine.
 The ensuing explosion was tremendous, with a sound that reverberated around the bay and a huge mushroom cloud of smoke and debris that rose up in the air.
 Many were killed on board, but the British had few casualties.
 The Spanish, now in panic, all reached for the British boats by jumping in the water.

 Soon the Pastora, engulfed in a mass of flames, followed the fate of the Talla Piedra.
 The latter burnt to the water's edge and sank about 1:00 am on 14 September after having lain upwards of fourteen hours under the fire of Gibraltar.
 The fire reached the powder magazine and another huge explosion ensued.
 This time many in the water were killed outright; a British boat was sunk and the coxswain of Curtis's boat was killed when hit by debris.
 Nassau, Littlepage and the surviving crew managed to make their way back to shore and eventually to the Spanish fleet.

 Curtis realised that it was unsafe to be near the flaming batteries and soon withdrew men from two more floating batteries engulfed in flame, then finally ordered a withdrawal.
 The rescue operation was hindered further when Spanish batteries opened fire after receiving more powder and shot.
 Many more men drowned or were burned in the ensuing inferno; others were hit by their own artillery.
 The Spanish ceased fire only when the mistake was realised, but it was too late.
 The rest of the Spanish batteries blew up in similar horrific style; the explosions lofted huge mushroom clouds that rose nearly 1,000 feet in the air.
-Some men were still on board and those that had jumped overboard often drowned as the vast majority couldn't swim.
+Some men were still on board and those that had jumped overboard often drowned as the vast majority could not swim.
 By the early hours of the morning only two floating batteries remained.
 A Spanish felucca tried to set one on fire but was driven off by British guns.
 The two were promptly set alight by them and were finished in the same way as the others by the afternoon.

 By 4:00 am, all the floating batteries had been sunk, leaving the Gibraltar waterfront a mass of debris and bodies from the wrecked Spanish ships.
 During the Grand Assault 40,000 rounds had been fired.
 Casualties in just twelve hours were heavy: 719 men on board the ships (many of whom drowned) were casualties.